AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 ---
-title: Getting certified at Adobe.
+title: Get certified at Adobe
 description: Learn how to get certified at Adobe.
 Find all the resources you need before, during and after you become certified.
 recommendations: disable, exclude
 badge: label="Get certified" type="positive"